SteeltoeOSS/Samples/MusicStore/README.md

 * MacOS - [Docker for Mac](https://docs.docker.com/docker-for-mac/)

 After installing either of the above, you need to enable `File Sharing` between your Docker VM and your local machine.
 On Windows 10, share the `C:` drive from you local machine with the VM.
 On MacOS, share your Home directory with the VM.
+This is necessary as the Config Server has been pre-configured to read its configuration data from `~/steeltoe/config-repo` or `C:\steeltoe\config-repo` off of the local machine.

 Once you have Docker installed and running you can use the provided command files to startup the various services.
 For example to startup a Spring Cloud Config Server:

 1. cd Samples/MusicStore
 2. start dockerrun-configserver.cmd or ./dockerrun-configserver.sh

-This will create a directory `~/steeltoe/config-repo` if it doesn't exist and then fire up a Spring Cloud Config Server listening on port 8888.
-The Config Server has been pre-configured to read its configuration data from `~/steeltoe/config-repo` off of the Local machine.
+This will create a directory `~/steeltoe/config-repo` or `c:\steeltoe\config-repo` if it doesn't exist and then fire up a Spring Cloud Config Server listening on port 8888.

 Likewise to startup a Spring Cloud Eureka Server: